godotengine/godot-docs/tutorials/3d/spatial_material.rst

 * Always: Depth draw is drawn for both opaque and transparent objects
 * Never: No depth draw takes place (note: do not confuse with depth test option above)
-* Depth Pre-Pass: For transparent objects, an opaque pass is made first with the opaque parts, then tranparency is drawn above.
+* Depth Pre-Pass: For transparent objects, an opaque pass is made first with the opaque parts, then transparency is drawn above.
 Use this option with transparent grass or tree foliage.

 .. image:: img/material_depth_draw.png